BORN X RAISED BXR SPORT TRAINING DAY DROPS FRIDAY AT NOON

 Existing BXR Sport pieces give a rough read on where Training Day probably lands.
 The Jumbo Arch Hoodie retails at 180 dollars, work shorts run 120, the Sport Warm Up Windbreaker sits at 170, and a 96 Football Jersey lists at 130.
 That is standard premium streetwear pricing, not a performance brand markup, which means Born X Raised is asking a streetwear price for gear it is now claiming will survive a dojo mat and a pool.
 Training Day has not published its own price list yet, so this is the ceiling the line has already set for itself, not a confirmed number for Friday.

-Born X Raised built its identity on Old English lettering and unglamorous honesty about where its founders came from, the same instinct driving Nike and Soulgoods' Homescape Woven release into this World Cup summer elsewhere in streetwear.
+Born X Raised was co founded out of Venice Beach in 2013, built as a direct answer to a neighborhood its founders said gentrification had hollowed out.
+The label made its name on Old English lettering and unglamorous honesty about where it came from, and Training Day points that instinct at performance gear instead of a graphic tee.
+The same move is running through Nike and Soulgoods' Homescape Woven release into this World Cup summer elsewhere in streetwear.
 Brands are using this year's sport calendar to say who they actually are, not just what they are selling.

 Frequently Asked Questions